AlexanderRoller/sucky_robot/README.md

 ## ⚙️ Configuration

 - **LiDAR IP**: `192.168.0.1`
-- **Serial Port**: `/dev/ttyACM1` (roboclaw)
+- **Roboclaw Serial**: `/dev/ttyACM1`
+- **Arduino Serial**: `/dev/ttyACM0`
 - **Battery Range**: 22.0V - 29.4V

 ## 🙏 Acknowledgments

-Thanks to the ROS2 community, SICK AG, Intel, and all contributors to the roboclaw driver.
+Thanks to the ROS2 community, SICK AG, Intel, Arduino community, and all contributors to the roboclaw driver.
+Special thanks to the servo library and ESC control communities for their invaluable resources.

 ---